walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     >
     > The Hyper-V environment has a NAT network using the IP address space 192.168.0.0/16.
 The internal NAT switch used by the SmartHotel application uses the subnet 192.168.0.0/24, and each VM in the application has been assigned a static IP address from this subnet.
     >
     > The Azure Migrate Appliance will be connected to a separate subnet 192.168.1.0/24, which has been set up for you.
-Using the 'AzureMigrateSwitch' connects the appliance to this subnet.
+Using the 'Azure Migrate Switch' connects the appliance to this subnet.
 The appliance is assigned an IP address from this subnet using a DHCP service running on the SmartHotelHost.

 11. Review the summary page, then select **Finish** to create the Azure Migrate appliance VM.